-Dr. Travis Osborne recently published an article in the Psychotherapy Journal on “Overcoming a barrier to practice-based research: Access to an Institutional Review Board (IRB) for independent ethics review.”
-You can find a free copy of the article here.
+Internet Editor’s Note: Dr. Travis Osborne recently published an article in the Psychotherapy Journal titled “Overcoming a barrier to practice-based research: Access to an Institutional Review Board (IRB) for independent ethics review.”
+You can access a free copy of their journal article here.

 Practice-based research, or research that is conducted in naturalistic care settings, often by clinicians, has the potential to advance the science and practice of psychotherapy.
 Unfortunately, relatively few clinicians are actively involved in conducting research and as a result, much of their clinical wisdom and treatment data are not represented in the scientific literature.
 There are many barriers for clinicians who want to engage in both clinical work and research and a number of authors have described these challenges, as well as potential solutions (see Koerner & Castonguay, 2015; LeJeune & Luoma, 2015; Osborne 2018b).
 However, none of these proposed solutions are likely to be very effective until more clinicians develop professional identities as researchers.
 The lack of a researcher identity on the part of most clinicians likely precludes many from ever considering whether they have the interest or skills to integrate research into their work.
 This article explores several factors that may contribute to the lack of a researcher identity among clinicians and offers some suggestions for how to address this issue.